maarten-pennings/WordClock/sketches/README.md

  - [WordClockLed](WordClockLed)
    A clock that tells time, in Dutch, in steps of 5 minutes on a MAX7221 controlled 8x8 LED matrix.
-   Clock is hand-set (with flash button) and runs on ESP8266 crystal.
+   The clock is hand-set (with flash button) and runs on ESP8266 crystal.
    It also has a demo mode: every 0.1ms the clock advances 1 minute.

  - [NeoPixelAmps](NeoPixelAmps)
    Sketch used to measure power used by NeoPixels.
-   Used for electronics design (amps needed).
+   Used for electronics design: determine how many amps are needed.

  - [WordClockNeo](WordClockNeo)
-   A clock that tells time, in Dutch, in steps of 5 minutes on a NeoPixel 8x8 LED matrix Clock is hand-set (with flash button) and runs on ESP8266 crystal It also has a demo mode: every 0.1ms the clock advances 1 minute
+   A clock that tells time, in Dutch, in steps of 5 minutes on a NeoPixel 8x8 LED matrix.
+   The clock is hand-set (with flash button) and runs on ESP8266 crystal It also has a demo mode: every 0.1ms the clock advances 1 minute

  - [TimeKeeping](TimeKeeping)
-   Keep track of time via NTP (local time zone and daylight saving time included).
+   Keep track of time via NTP servers; local time zone and daylight saving time included.
    This is just time keeping.
 In a later step, this is integrated into `WordClockNeo` resulting in `WordClockSimple`.